ucbugg/learn.ucbugg/ucbugg/chapters/advanced-rigging.md

 ![Spine Joints](/images/advanced-rigging/007_spine.png)

-This is how I put my spine joints: 3 spine joints But again, try figuring out where you feel your spine has the biggest movements.
+This is how I put my spine joints: 3 spine joints But again, try figuring out where you feel your spine has the biggest movements your character must have.
 Also think about what your spine actually looks like, as we're trying to emulate a human skeleton/muscle system.

 If you're wondering how you can continue to append newly created joint hierarchies, remember that joints are all in a parent child relationship!
 So just **MMB-Drag** your child joint into the parent joint and the connection will be automatically created! (e.g. Spine1 into Cog)